Compactifying the rank two Hitchin system via spectral data on semistable curves: Proof of the spectral correspondence

 Let $f: {\calX} \to S$ be a germ of a family of $4g-4$-pointed stable curves.
 Let $(\wh{\Gamma}, \calE, \boldsymbol{\Phi}, \bftau)$ be a germ of a family of multi-scale $\GL(2,\CC)^\circ$-Higgs pairs on $\calX$.
 First we want to recover a locally free sheaf $\calF_i$ on $\calX_{i^\complement}$.
 To do so we apply the classical pullback correspondence from Theorem~\ref{thm:Hitchinfiber} to $(\calE, \bfPhi)$.
-For each level~$i$ let \bes \wh{\calB}_i \=\frac12 \div(\lambda_i) \in \mathsf{Div}^+(\calX_{i^\complement}) \ees be the zero divisor of the family of abelian differentials on $\calX_{i^\complement}$.
-We define \bes \calF_i\,:=\,\ker(\wh{\pi}^*_i\Phi_i-\lambda_i \Id_{\wh{\pi}^*\calE}) \otimes \calO(\wh{\calB}_i)\,, \ees which is a locally free sheaf on $\calX_{i^\complement}$.
+For each level~$i$ let \bes \wh{\calB}_i \=\frac12 \div(\lambda_i) \in \mathsf{Div}^+(\wh{\calX}_{i^\complement}) \ees be the zero divisor of the family of abelian differentials on $\calX_{i^\complement}$.
+We define \bes \calF_i\,:=\,\ker(\wh{\pi}^*_i\Phi_i-\lambda_i \Id_{\wh{\pi}^*\calE}) \otimes \calO(\wh{\calB}_i)\,, \ees which is a locally free sheaf on $\wh{\calX}_{i^\complement}$.
 These locally free sheaves naturally glue on the smooth fibers of $\wh{\calX} \to S$, where the differentials $\lambda_i$ differ by an invertible function on $S$.
 This defines a locally free sheaf $\calF'$ on $\wh{\calX} \setminus \wh{N}$.
 We will now describe how to extend this locally free sheaf over the nodes $\wh{N}$ with respect to local frames.
 This will define the torsion-free rank 1 sheaf $\calF$ on $\wh{\calX}$.

 In the local considerations we can restrict to two levels $0,-1$ meeting in one node~$e$ in the special fiber $X$.
+(The case of a horizontal node is dealt with in the same way, necessarily falling into the subcases 'swapped node'.
+There, in the following local computations, the indices $i=0$ and $i=1$ that usually refer to the level should be used to enumerate the two branches of the node.)
 We have to consider several special cases in parallel to Section~\ref{sec:localHiggs}.
 As we mentioned above, whenever the family of $\wh{\calX}$ is normal the sheaf constructed below is equal to the reflexive sheaf $j_*\calF'$.
 In the following for all modules over a ring $\wh{R}$ that are defined as tensor product we act by $\wh{R}$ on the left factor.